abhishekbera86/delivery_bot_pkg/docs/DELIVERY_BOT_GUIDE.md

 **Problem:** Location dropdown is empty or locations not listed.

 **Solutions:**
-- Verify `locations.json` file exists: `cat ~/delivery_bot_ws/data/locations.json`
+- Verify locations file exists for the selected map: `ls ~/delivery_bot_pkg/data/locations/{map_name}.json`
+- Make sure the locations file name matches the map name (e.g., `office_map.yaml` → `office_map.json`)
-- Click "Refresh Locations" button in GUI
+- Click "🔄 Refresh" button in the location selection card
-- Check location_manager was running when locations were tagged
+- Check that locations were tagged using the mapping GUI for this specific map
 - Verify JSON file has valid format
+- Ensure you selected the correct map in the map selection dropdown

 ### Robot Hitting Obstacles